|

 | |

-Corn futures are flat to a penny lower at midday Tuesday; soybean futures
+Corn futures are 4 to 5 cents lower at midday Wednesday; soybean futures are

-are 2 to 3 cents higher; wheat futures are 2 to 5 cents higher.
+2 to 3 cents lower; wheat futures are 8 to 14 cents lower.

 David M. Fiala